pantheon-systems/documentation/source/content/guides/getstarted/05-team.md

 1. Select your gravatar in the upper left corner, then select **Create New Workspace**.

    <Alert title="Note" type="info" >

    Your gravatar is an image you can upload in your [personal settings](https://dashboard.pantheon.io/personal-settings/profile).
 If you have not personalized your gravatar, it will appear as it does in the image below.

    </Alert>

    ![Select Workspace](../../../images/create-workspace.png)

 1. Enter the information, upload a logo (optional), and click **Continue**.

    ![Adding Workspace Information](../../../images/create-workspace-form.png)

-1. If you have a team member that needs access to this Workspace, enter their email address and select a role for them.
+1. Enter the email addresses and select roles for team members that need access to this Workspace.
 To learn about roles, select **View Role Permission Levels**.

-   Repeat this step for each team member you wish to add.
+   Repeat this step for each team member you want to add.

   ![Adding a team member](../../../images/create-workspace-team.png)